Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

     * In "where to build the binaries", enter the repo directory path with the 'build' subdirectory (example: D:/obs/build).

   * Press 'Configure' and select the generator that fits to your installed VS Version:
-Visual Studio 12 2013, Visual Studio 14 2015, **or their 64bit equivalents** if you want to build the 64bit version of OBS
+Visual Studio 14 2015, Visual Studio 15 2017, **or their 64bit equivalents** if you want to build the 64bit version of OBS
       * NOTE: If you need to change your dependencies from a build already configured, you will need to uncheck COPIED_DEPENDENCIES and run Configure again.

   * If you did not set up Environment Variables earlier you can now configure the DepsPath and if necessary the x264, ffmpeg and curl path in the cmake-gui.